Why are Daily Activities for Dementia Patients so Important?

 Outdoor Activities for People with Dementia and Alzheimer’s Disease

 Spending time outdoors has been scientifically proven to reduce anxiety and depression¹⁶.
-People with Alzheimer’s and dementia get the same benefits from outdoor activity as everyone else, so spending time in nature can help to lift their mood and improve quality of life.
+People with Alzheimer’s and dementia get the same benefits from outdoor activity as everyone else, so taking dementia patients out of their environment and spending time in nature can help to lift their mood and improve quality of life.

 Nature walks and Trips to the Park